 At Gelato Messina, I decide to be daring and order something different.
 I overdo it with two scoops and sit watching the passing parade while I savour my dessert.
 A group of schoolgirls are waiting at the lights.
 When the light changes, they run excitedly to Messina.
 The service is quick and soon the chatter subsides as they enjoy their scoops of gelato.

 Three Saints Square is at the busy intersection of Victoria and Oxford Streets where Darlinghurst and Paddington meet.
 I am looking for a community urban music project.
 It is well disguised and I walk past it a few times before realising what I am looking at.
 A piano and chair are set up on the steps of a currently empty building.
-If I only I could play.
+Update: unfortunately the piano and chair are no longer there.

 The clouds have been threatening all day and I feel a few spots of rain.
 Time to make tracks.
 It has been fun discovering Darlinghurst.
 I will be back – for coffee, a meal or perhaps some Aboriginal art.